BadassAman4014/Farmily-revised/README.md

 - Weather API
 - Firebase (Authentication, Firestore, Cloud Messaging)

-## Stept to run the application
+## Steps to run the application

-- Clone the GitHub Repository:- Open a terminal or command prompt and use the following command to clone the repository
+- Clone the GitHub Repository:
+  Open a terminal or command prompt and use the following command to clone the repository

   ```bash
   git clone https://github.com/BadassAman4014/Farmily-revised.git

 ## Usage